billramsey/stella/README.md

 downsides:  if the server goes down, you have to re-login and lose your avatar.
 And you lose track of your posts on the left side if you log out and back in.
 This would be solved with a real user management.

 ### Areas for future improvement
 Full user management

-Store gifs from avatar on my local server
+Store gifs from avatar on local server

+### Heroku

+You also need a mongo install: heroku addons:create mongolab; heroku logs -tail

+### Testing

+you may need to install karma globally.